If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 13. Tommaso Strada 200 Dual Cleat Spinning Shoe

 These Tommaso Strada spinning shoes are made for indoor cycling with SPD cleats (Peloton uses Delta) and offer the shoes and cleats in one bundle.
 The upper is made of durable leather that hugs your foot to keep it in place, and ventilated mesh portions offer temperature control.
 The top buckle ratchets to lock your in during your ride and there are two velcro straps to secure the rest of your foot.
 The fiberglass reinforced sole provides the stiffness you need to transfer your muscular movements to power on the bike, allowing you to pedal for longer and use less energy.

 Read More: Best Biking Shoes

 14. Tommaso Pista Women’s Cycling Shoes

 BEST WOMEN’S CYCLING SHOES

-You can’t really go wrong with this pair of cycling shoes from Tommaso.
+You can’t really go wrong with this pair of cycling shoes from Tommaso, some of the best spin shoes for women.
 They’re a best-seller on Amazon, with a four-star rating from tons of happy customers, and they come with a two-year manufacturer’s warranty that lets you return the shoes if they don’t fit perfectly.
 Construction-wise, these shoes are made from a comfy and flexible synthetic leather (great for riders who are vegan and prefer their shoes to be cruelty-free).
 They also have thoughtful mesh cut-outs that let your feet breathe without trapping sweat.
 The most unique part: the shoe’s fiberglass reinforced sole, which provides optimal stability and traction, allowing users to ride longer and faster using less energy.